 Public access information for Hollywood Reservoir

 An alternate route: A variation or addition to the loop around Hollywood Reservoir is a 1-mile long dirt trail up the ridge east of the lake, an unpaved stretch of Mulholland Highway also called Hollywood Reservoir Single-track.
 This dirt trail starts from the southeast corner of the loop by the Weidlake Gate Trailhead.
 The trail ascends to the top of Canyon Lake Drive at an area where tourists gather to view the Hollywood Sign.
 The trail begins across from the east end of Mulholland Dam, to the right of the main trail that goes up the east side of the lake.
 If you arrive from Weidlake Gate, Hollywood Reservoir Single-track is the first trail on the right.
 There’s a gate in front of the trail, with an opening on the left side.
 Go up this wide dirt trail, gaining views through a fence over Lake Hollywood.
+Hollywood Reservoir Single-track actually goes up a small finger of Griffith Park.
 Pass through a yellow gate after a quarter mile and continue to a bench at a scenic junction with a trail down from Durand Drive.
 This is a great place to take a break and appreciate views of Hollywood Reservoir and the Hollywood Sign.

 Beyond the bench, about half a mile up the trail, your path narrows.
 It continues to ascend along the side of the ridge, slipping through brush that hugs close to the trail.
 There are a few patches of concrete along the trail, but mostly it’s dirt (there can also be areas of loose sand to challenge bikers).
 Enjoy fence-free views down the ridge toward the reservoir as you climb closer to the Hollywood Sign.
 At the top of this peaceful, lightly used trail, turn left up a driveway with big flat stones laid out like lily pads.
 In 250 feet, you will reach the top of Canyon Lake Drive at Mulholland Highway (paved) where spectators congregate to take selfies in front of the Hollywood Sign.
 There’s a good view of the sign from here, so have your camera ready.
 If you’re on foot, it’s probably best to backtrack down the trail.
 If you’re on a bike, turn left down Canyon Lake Drive and enjoy a speedy descent past Lake Hollywood Park (a popular place for people with dogs).
 Turn left down Tahoe Drive, bike to Lake Hollywood Drive, and turn right to finish the last 0.75 miles of the Lake Hollywood Loop to reach the trailhead at North Gate.